Rangi42/polishedcrystal/README.md

 The most recent version is 1.0.0 as of July 17, 2016.

-To play, download the .ips patch file, and use a tool like [Lunar IPS](http://fusoya.eludevisibility.org/lips/) (for Windows) or [UniPatcher](https://play.google.com/store/apps/details?id=org.emunix.unipatcher&hl=en) (for Android) to apply the patch to a default Crystal ROM.
+To play, download the .ips patch file, and use a tool like [Lunar IPS](http://fusoya.eludevisibility.org/lips/) (for Windows), [MultiPatch](http://projects.sappharad.com/tools/multipatch.html) (for OS X), or [UniPatcher](https://play.google.com/store/apps/details?id=org.emunix.unipatcher&hl=en) (for Android) to apply the patch to a default Crystal ROM.

 This is the ROM you should use: